Wednesday, June 19, 2024

 Finbar didn't bring toast to the new school as he liked the tuck shop.
 His mother Carmel, had taken a job in the city centre at Lyons Tea Shop in New Street.
 It was where she and Patrick would go before going to The Forum Picture House.

-One evening she asked a waitress, who were called 'Nippies' at Lyons, about working there and took it from there.
+One evening she asked a waitress, who were nick named 'Nippies' at Lyons, about working there and took it from there.
 She had to wear a neat little waitress outfit which was a blackish dress with a white collar and a white apron.
 The money she earned, with tips added, helped with the budget as Patrick's wages as a milkman were not that great.

 Finbar was late for school a few times as he had terrible trouble getting out of bed in the mornings, and his teacher would say 'oh look who has decided to come and see us – the one and only Finbar John Timothy Joseph Callaghan.'

-Finbar didn't care what he called him, Mr E.L.
+Finbar didn't care what he called him, Mr. E.L.
 Morgan, indeed.
 He wondered what the 'E' stood for and the 'L' and then he thought, who cares.

 There were two classrooms in the Annex and a science lab with a mad looking science teacher where the boys went for their science periods.

-I wonder what he's wearing today, could be heard and Forster must have heard it too but ignored it.
+I wonder what he's wearing today, could be heard, and Forster must have heard it too but ignored it.

-What's it like?”
+What's it like?'

-It . .it - it sounds great.”
+It . .it - it sounds great.'

 Finbar went to the dairy, where Patrick worked, to see the bike.